Skip to content

 • Solar activity is a natural climate forcing.
 When the Sun has fewer sunspots, it’s an indicator that it gives off very slightly less solar energy, that is, less heat.

-• Generally speaking, about every 11 years the number of sunspots reaches a high and then declines again.
-This is the ‘solar cycle’.
-Sometimes these cycles last for longer periods.
-In the late 1600s, people noticed significantly fewer sunspots over a long period called the Maunder Minimum, which corresponded with slightly lower global temperatures (Fig. 1).
+• About every 11 years the number of sunspots reaches a high and then declines.
+Sometimes these ‘solar cycles’ last for longer periods.
+In the late 1600s, people noticed significantly fewer sunspots over a long period called the Maunder Minimum, which corresponded with slightly lower global temperatures (Fig. 2).

 • Sunspot activity 1880 – 1970 increased slightly, matching a slight increase in temperature.
-However, it subsequently declined while temperatures continued to rise significantly (Fig. 2).
-This indicates that any activity associated with the Sun in the past 50 years may have very slightly helped offset global warming.
+However, it subsequently declined while temperatures continued to rise significantly (Fig. 3).
+This indicates that any activity associated with the Sun in the past 50 years may have slightly helped offset global warming.

 • A supernovae might have helped initiate the Quaternary Period (our current Ice Age) 2.5 million years ago.